 A snoring consultation in Omaha, Nebraska, with one of our dentists will help identify whether these problems are just simply snoring, or related to obstructive sleep apnea.
 They can then treat OSA via a variety of oral appliances.

 Sleep Apnea Dentistry has become the best solution for obstructive sleep apnea.
 If you think you might be at risk, schedule a visit to Dentistry for Health by calling 402-932-0282 today.
 Our dentists strive to protect your heart health with these sleep apnea treatments.
-She consults on cases with two local pulmonologists, Drs.
+They consult on cases with two local pulmonologists, Drs.
 Naresh Dewan and George Thommi.